-In order to ensure compliance with the taxing provisions of the law, field audits are conducted periodically to review employer records.
+To ensure compliance with the taxing provisions of the law, field audits are conducted periodically to review employer records.
 The primary objectives of the field audit are to:

-- Verify that employers are maintaining true and accurate records; - Insure compliance with the taxing provisions of the District of Columbia Unemployment Compensation Law; - Foster understanding by employers of the unemployment compensation law; and - Maintain good agency-employer relationships through dissemination of information pertaining to the overall employment security program. - Insure that benefit coverage is provided for workers who are entitled to such coverage under law
+- Verify that employers are maintaining true and accurate records; - Guarantee compliance with the taxing provisions of the District of Columbia Unemployment Compensation Law; - Foster understanding by employers of the unemployment compensation law; and - Maintain good agency-employer relationships through dissemination of information pertaining to the overall employment security program. - Ensure that benefit coverage is provided for workers who are entitled to such coverage under law